 d.
 Residual disinfectant in the system.
 The RDC in the distribution system, measured as total chlorine, combined chlorine, or chlorine dioxide, as specified in 43.5(4) "a"(5) and 43.5(4) "b"(2)(2), cannot be undetectable in more than five percent of the samples each month for any two consecutive months that the system serves water to the public.
-Water within the distribution system with a HPC bacteria concentration less than or equal to 500/mL, measured as HPC as specified in 567-paragraph 41.2(3) "e," is deemed to have a detectable disinfectant residual for purposes of determining compliance with this requirement.
+Water within the distribution system with an HPC bacteria concentration less than or equal to 500/mL, measured as HPC as specified in 567-paragraph 41.2(3) "e," is deemed to have a detectable disinfectant residual for purposes of determining compliance with this requirement.
 Therefore, the value "V" in the following formula cannot exceed five percent in one month for any two consecutive months.

-$$V = \begin{bmatrix} c + d + e \end{bmatrix} \times 100$$
+$V = [(c + d + e) / (a + b)] \times 100$